mdcryptonfts/royalty_contract/README.md

 # Royalty Contract Documentation

+## What is this?

+This is a contract that will automatically split up any funds received by your account, and send those split funds to whatever accounts that you choose.

+You can use this to automatically deposit funds to NFT farms, exchanges, DAO treasuries, random wax wallets, whatever you want.
+You can even include custom memos when you send funds out of this contract.

+### Deploy this contract now on [WaxDAO.io](https://waxdao.io/royalty-contract)

 ## Before you bother with this contract, there are a few things you should be aware of.

 - If you are trying to claim royalties from a collection where you do **not** own the private keys to the author wallet, then this contract is 100% useless for you.
 You **must** be able to upload this contract to the account who created the NFT collection (you can **not** currently do this with MyCloudWallet, at least not at the time of this writing.
 This may change in the future.)